tedunderwood/reviews/bpo/corexperiment/meta/readme.md

 Several metadata tables for the experiment.

 **grouped_books.tsv** is the main one.
-Each row in this table points to a *group* of htrcids (books) and bpoids (reviews) that have been identified as referring to the same title and author.
+Each row in this table points to a *set* of htrcids (books) and bpoids (reviews) that have been identified as referring to the same title and author.
 The book itself is identified by a bookid.

+To convert the strings in the table into Python sets I recommend ast.literal_eval:

+    import ast
+    idset = ast.literal_eval(pandastable['field'])

 For the review texts, see [**all_fic_reviews.txt**](https://github.com/tedunderwood/reviews/tree/master/bpo/filtered), where review texts that have been filtered by a fiction model are paired with bpoids.